Quantile Coherency: A General Measure for Dependence between Cyclical Economic Variables: Quantile cross-spectral analysis of stock market returns: A route to more accurate risk measures?

 The real parts of the quantile coherency estimates reveal frequency dynamics in quantiles of the joint distribution of the returns under study.
-Generally, lower quantiles are more strongly dependent than upper quantiles, which is a well documented stylized fact about stock market returns.
-It points us to the fact that returns are more dependent during business cycle downturns, than upturns \citep{erb1994forecasting,longin2001extreme,ang2002asymmetric,patton2012review}.
-More importantly, lower quantiles as well as the median are strongly related in periods longer than one week in average in comparison to shorter than weekly periods, and are even more connected at longer than monthly cycles.
+Generally, cycles at the lower quantiles appear to be more strongly dependent than at the upper quantiles, which is a well documented stylised fact about stock market returns.
+It points us to the fact that returns are more dependent during business cycle downturns, than upturn; cf. \cite{erb1994forecasting}, \cite{longin2001extreme}, \cite{ang2002asymmetric} and \cite{patton2012review}.
+More importantly, lower quantiles are more strongly related in periods longer than one week on average in comparison to shorter than weekly periods, and are even more connected at longer than monthly cycles.
 This suggests that infrequent clusters of large negative portfolio returns are better explained by excess market returns than small daily fluctuations.
-The same result holds also for the median, while returns in upper quantiles of the joint distribution seem to be connected similarly across all frequencies.
+Returns in upper quantiles of the joint distribution seem to be connected similarly across all frequencies.
+The same result holds also for the median.
+For a better exposure, we also present quantile coherency estimates for three fixed weekly, monthly, and yearly periods (corresponding to $\omega \in 2\pi \{1/5,1/22,1/250\}$, respectively) at all quantile levels $\tau_1 = \tau_2 \in \{0.05, 0.1, \ldots, 0.95\}$ in the right panel of Figure~\ref{fig:emp}.
+This alternative plot highlights the previous discussion.